Thetvdh/Thetvdh.github.io/writeups/madeyescastle/madeyescastle.md

 This program is using srand() and using time as a seed

-This is not particularly secure as if you run the program again quickly enough it will generate the same number twice in a row.7
+This is not particularly secure as if you run the program again quickly enough it will generate the same number twice in a row.

 As the program tells us what the number is, with a bit of text manipulation we can run it.